 The potential for increased profits from exceptional customer support requires that you track how quickly your employees are resolving issues and addressing complaints.
 The first step to gathering baseline and ongoing performance data is to define key performance indicators (KPIs).
 Once you have this information, the next step is to constantly motivate employees to exceed performance goals.

-Step 1: Define Customer Support KPIs
+Step 1: Define customer support KPIs

 KPIs provide insight into how well employees are performing relative to company goals and department objectives.
 But how can you be sure that you are tracking the right metrics?
 After reviewing several sources on the “best” customer support KPIs, we have compiled a comprehensive list.